 Cherries are fruits with high economic value, but there are also many problems in the planting of cherries.
 Once these problems occur, they will cause huge losses to fruit farmers.
 Therefore, early consideration of solutions for these problems and early protection can avoid problems and reduce losses.

 In the two weeks when the cherries are about to ripen, the cherries are most afraid of rain, especially for several hours of heavy rain, followed by several hours of sunshine.
 At this time, because the cherries are almost ripe and their skins are very thin.
 Thus excessive water will be absorbed by the skin, and the skin will burst after exposure to the sun.
 Then cherry diseases will happen after that, such as brown rot (Monilinia laxa) and gray mold (Botrytis cinerea).
 All of these can cause cherries to rot and decreases their production.
-This has happened repeatedly in many cherry growing countries.
+This has happened repeatedly in many cherry-growing countries.

-In 2019, heavy rain in the Linden area of California destroyed more than half of the cherries in this area.
+In 2019, heavy rain in the Linden area of

 “If it rains heavily when the harvest season comes, it could be devastating for cherries.”Bruce Blodgett, Executive Director of the San Joaquin Farm Bureau Federation said,